Handling null characters

 I recently read this blog post about grepping for null bytes in text files.

-(and many other tools) have inherited the
+Some versions of Unix grep (and many other tools) have inherited the

 unfortunate trait of treating null bytes specially, in large part because C